-• Use a cuffed endotracheal tube when possible for the administration of sevoflurane during maintenance anaesthesia.

-- Avoid using masking procedures for prolonged induction and maintenance of general anaesthesia. - Ensure that operating rooms and animal recovery areas are provided with adequate ventilation or scavenging systems to prevent the accumulation of anaesthetic vapour. - All scavenging/extraction systems must be adequately maintained. - Pregnant and breast-feeding women should not have any contact with the product and should avoid operating rooms and animal recovery areas. - Care should be taken when dispensing sevoflurane, with immediate removal of any spillage. - Do not inhale the vapour directly. - Avoid contact by mouth. - Halogenated anaesthetic agents may induce liver damage.
-This is an idiosyncratic response very occasionally seen after repeated exposure. - From an environmental point of view, it is considered good practice to use charcoal filters with scavenging equipment.
+- Use a cuffed endotracheal tube when possible for the administration of Sevohale during maintenance anaesthesia. - Avoid using masking procedures for prolonged induction and maintenance of general anaesthesia. - Ensure that operating rooms and animal recovery areas are provided with adequate ventilation or scavenging systems to prevent the accumulation of anaesthetic vapour. - All scavenging/extraction systems must be adequately maintained. - Pregnant and breast-feeding women should not have any contact with the product and should avoid operating rooms and animal recovery areas. - Care should be taken when dispensing Sevohale, with immediate removal of any spillage. - Do not inhale the vapour directly. - Avoid contact by mouth. - Halogenated anaesthetic agents may induce liver damage.
+This is an idiosyncratic response very occasionally seen after repeated exposure.

+• From an environmental point of view, it is considered good practice to use charcoal filters with scavenging equipment.

 Direct exposure to eyes may result in mild irritation.
-If eye exposure occurs, the eye should be flushed with plenty of water for 15 minutes.
-Medical attention should be sought if irritation persists.
+If eye exposure occurs, wash with plenty of water for 15 minutes.
+Seek medical attention if irritation persists.

-In case of accidental contact with the skin, wash affected area with abundant water.
+In case of accidental contact with the skin, wash the affected area with abundant water.

-Symptoms of human overexposure (inhalation) to sevoflurane vapour include respiratory depression, hypotension, bradycardia, shivering, nausea and headache.
-If these symptoms occur, the individual should be removed from the source of exposure and medical attention sought.
+Symptoms of human overexposure (inhalation) to sevoflurane vapours include respiratory depression, hypotension, bradycardia, shivering, nausea and headache.
+If these symptoms occur, remove the individual from the source of exposure and seek medical attention.

-Advice to doctors: Maintain a patent airway and give symptomatic and supportive treatment.
+Advice to doctors:

+Maintain a patent airway and give symptomatic and supportive treatment.